containerum/containerum-docs/content/cli/commands/update_from_dir.md

 ---
-title: Delete Configmap
+title: Update From Dir
-linktitle: delete configmap
+linktitle: update from dir
-description: delete configmap
+description: Update from local directory

 categories: []
 keywords: []